cambs-repeaters/cambridgerepeaters.net/rally.md

 title: CRG Rally
 permalink: /events/rally/
 ---
-The 2023 Cambridgeshire Repeater Group Rally was held on Sunday 16th April, 2023.
+The 2023 Cambridgeshire Repeater Group Rally will be held on Sunday 16th April, 2023.

 The rally is held annually at Foxton Village Hall, Hardman Road, Foxton, Cambridge, Cambs, CB22 6RN.